RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 ### Alerts

-These alerts are sent during slave HA:
+The following alerts are sent during slave HA activation:

 * Shard migration begins after the grace period
 * Shard migration fails because there is no available node (Sent hourly)